gh-davidr/NightscoutLoader/README.md

 ## Installation Guide

+### System Requirements

+The application is built for desktop or laptop computers with Java.
+It requires at least Java version 7 and the installation guide includes a link to check and install if necessary.

 ### Installation Guide for Nightscout use

+1. Check your version of Java at this [link] (https://java.com/en/download/help/version_manual.xml)
 1. Download the application from Google Drive.
 Latest version is [V2.5] (https://drive.google.com/open?id=0BxlKJmCnE32_ek5kRERBeWxaNE0)
 2. Copy the NightScoutLoader.jar file to your desktop
 3. Launch the application